English (ENGL)

 Individual study, reading or research with faculty direction and evaluation.
 To receive program credit for the MA in English, students must have completed the English core.
 Credit for this course is limited to 3 hours in any degree plan.
 Offered on application to and approval of the program coordinator.

-ENGL 5399 WORKSHOP
+ENGL 5399 Workshop

 1-3 Semester Credit Hours (1-3 Lecture Hours)

-Variable topics in English, offered in a practical, workshop setting when there is sufficient demand.
+WORKSHOP Variable topics in English, offered in a practical, workshop setting when there is sufficient demand.
 Grade assigned will be “credit” (CR) or “no credit” (NC).